Kim Kardashian, Sarah Jessica Parker & More Celebs Who Used Surrogates To Have Babies

 Tyra and partner Erik Asla also found great luck with a surrogacy, as they welcomed their first child, York Banks Asla, via a surrogate in 2016.
 Beforehand, Tyra had been open about her struggles with conceiving and using IVF.
 “As I gaze into the beautiful eyes of my son, I think about all the people who struggle with fertility or carrying a child and continue to pray for them every day,” Tyra told People magazine soon after announcing the arrival of her son.
 “My hopes and dreams are filled with well wishes that they get to feel what my little treasure, York Banks Asla, feels like in my arms.”

 Neil and his husband David Burtka welcomed their adorable blonde twins, Gideon and Harper, 6, via a surrogate in 2010.
 And they’ve talked a lot about their life-changing experience.
 “Two eggs, two embryos, one of mine, one of his,” the couple have described how their fraternal twins were conceived.
 “We really had thought it through financially, emotionally, relationship-wise.
 We didn’t just accidentally get pregnant.
-These kids come into our world with nothing but love,” Neil told Oprah Winfrey in 2012.
+These kids came into our world with nothing but love,” Neil told Oprah Winfrey in 2012.
 Clearly surrogacy was an answer to many of these celebrities’ prayers!

 Tell us, HollywoodLifers — are you surprised so many celebs have gone the surrogacy route?
 Is there anyone you were surprised to see on this list?